 The author of the letter to the Hebrews presents Christ as a royal high priest, who instead of sacrificing offerings of grain or animals as earthly priests did in the temple, sacrifices himself on behalf of humanity.
-Christ's loving self-sacrifice on the cross and God's final word of love in the resurrection have been interpreted by some theologians as God's "no" to violent sacrifice.
-During Jesus' life, his words and actions amplify the message that God delivers throughout the Bible's prophetic literature: "I desire mercy, not sacrifice" (Hosea 6:6; Matt.
+Christ's loving self-sacrifice on the cross and God's final word of love in the resurrection have been interpreted Published by the Office of Communication of The Episcopal Church, 815 Second Avenue, New York, N.Y.
+10017 by some theologians as God's "no" to violent sacrifice.
+During Jesus life, his words and actions amplify the message that God delivers throughout the Bible's prophetic literature: "I desire mercy, not sacrifice" (Hosea 6:6; Matt.
 9:13).
 In his life, death, and resurrection, Jesus opens God's covenant of mercy and love to all.
 Another way theologians have approached atonement is as "at-one-ment": Jesus's self-giving life and ministry, his death, and his resurrection all serve to destroy sin and death and unify us with God and with God's love for us.
 Through this unification, to return to the words of the author of Hebrews, we are moved to respond and "worship the living God," who offers us this "promised eternal inheritance" of love.